 Dallas isn’t the only Lone Star city with solid remote-working potential.
-In recent years, Texas’ capital witnessed record-breaking population growth, nearly doubling its remote-worker percentage in the process.
-Large companies headquartered in Austin (such as Dell) offer generous telecommuting policies, and the city’s been investing in its high-speed internet access, providing those setting up shop in Austin coffeeshops and co-working spaces with seamless browsing and web-conference capabilities.
+In the years before COVID, Texas’ capital witnessed record-breaking population growth, nearly doubling its remote-worker percentage in the process.
+In the last year, even more people have flocked to the capital.
+Luckily, the city’s been investing in its high-speed internet access, providing those setting up shop in Austin coffeeshops and co-working spaces with seamless browsing and web-conference capabilities.

 7. Milwaukee, WI

 Like Dallas, Milwaukee offers accessible rent pricing (one-bedroom apartments typically go for under $1000 a month), making it an easy sell for budget-conscious freelancers.
 Milwaukee is home to over a dozen colleges and universities, so you’re never far from a cafe with speedy WiFi.
-If you’re looking for an office or coworking rental, Milwaukee has plenty of reasonably-priced options, including local favorites like Ward4 and HUDSON.
+If you’re looking for an office or coworking rental when things feel safe again, Milwaukee has plenty of reasonably-priced options.

 8. Atlanta, GA